7Block Labs

 • Type: Optimistic Rollup

-• Security Model: Ethereum mainnet security with fraud proofs
+• Security Model: Leverages Ethereum mainnet security using fraud proofs

-• Validation: Similar fraud proof mechanism as Arbitrum
+• Validation: Uses a fraud proof mechanism that's pretty much the same as Arbitrum's

 • Ecosystem Highlights: